 New Zealand's comprehensive health system is built on Kiwis’ inbuilt need to see that everyone gets 'a fair go' in life.

-New Zealand residents and some work visa holders benefit from a public health system that is free or low cost thanks to heavy Government subsidies.
-Non-residents can also use healthcare services at a cost.
+New Zealand residents and some work visa holders benefit from a public health system that is free or low cost, thanks to heavy government subsidies.
 New Zealand residents can choose to take out medical insurance for private healthcare, although many New Zealanders do not opt for this additional cover.

 For injuries resulting from an accident, treatment is free.
 That covers any accident, not just road crashes, and even if the person who is injured caused the accident.

 For information on contacting healthcare services where you live, visit the Our regions and cities on this website.